 Yes and no.

-Now that you have read the lists above, it's up to you to make the call.
-Renovations can work in your favor, and sometimes they won't.
+Now that you have read the lists above, making the call is up to you.
+Renovations can work in your favor, and sometimes they won’t.

 Some general rules of thumb:

-Most of the time, if you are updating old features of your home, you should be safe.
+Most of the time, if you are updating outdated features of your home, you should get your money’s worth.
 Just keep the spending reasonable and deliberate.

 If the updates you make are tasteful and appeal to a large market, the chances of them increasing the appraised value are higher.